-Figure 240 Set eSATA Mode
+Figure 229 Set eSATA Mode

-- 3. When the eSATA type is selected as Record/Capture, enter the HDD Information interface, Menu > HDD > General. - 4.
-Edit the selected eSATA property, or initialize it is required.
+When the eSATA type is selected as Record/Capture, enter the HDD Information interface, Menu > HDD > General.

-NOTE: Two storage modes can be configured for the eSATA when it is used for Record/Capture.
-Refer to Chapter Managing HDD Group and Chapter for details.
+- 4. Edit the selected eSATA property, or initialize it as required. - NOTE: Two storage modes can be configured for the eSATA when it is used for Record/Capture.
+Refer to Chapter Managing HDD Group and Chapter Configuring Quota Mode for details.